Webhooks

 3. Select triggering events for the webhook.
 For a full list of events, see Webhook Events.

-4. Optional: Enter a name for the webhook.
+4. Optional: Enter a name and description for the webhook.

 6. Select the delivery type and configure relevant parameters:

 • PUSH: Enter a target URL for delivering events.
-Optionally, add an Authorization header, enter a callback to manipulate the webhook payload, and decide whether you want to skip events that cannot be delivered.
+Optionally, select an authorization method, enter a callback to manipulate the webhook payload, and decide whether you want to skip events that cannot be delivered.
 For more information, see Using PUSH Webhooks.

 • PULL: Optionally, adjust the maximum batch size that defines a soft upper limit for data in event batches.
 To learn how to fetch events, see Using PULL Webhooks.